 There is a famous temple dedicated to Karni Mata in the city of Bikaner in Rajasthan.
 One of the most amazing features of this temple is that it is a house more than 1000 rats and more interesting part is that they are also considered sacred and people worship rats here and feed them with fresh milk and sweets.
 More than 600 years old this festival, organizes a festival to celebrate the deity of the temple Goddess Karni.
 Thousands of people on Rajasthan tour package visit this temple to watch the glory of this festival.

 Karni Mata festival organizes twice in a year.
-First festival happens around March or April and second one is celebrated around September or October.
+The first festival happens around March or April and the second one is celebrated around September or October.

 Legend has that Karni Mata who possesses supernatural powers was prayed and worshiped by the locals.
 She lived her life serving poor and needy people.
 One day she mystically disappeared and in her memory locals established a temple to worship her.
 People worship and pray her for protection and good health.
 People visit this temple with the first cut of hairs to seek blessings for them.
 Rats here are considered to be sacred and offered milk and protections.
 Karni Mata is also considered as the incarnation of Goddess Durga.